SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                   </h4>

                   <p>
-                    I've written a new post <a href="https://sysmansquad.com/2021/02/16/multilingual-windows-10-20h2-osd-with-configmgr/" target="_blank" rel="noreferrer noopener">Multilingual Windows 10 20H2 OSD with ConfigMgr</a> which walks you through the detail on how to do this with Windows 10 2004 and onwards.
+                    I've written a new post [Multilingual Windows 10 20H2 OSD with ConfigMgr](https://sysmansquad.com/2021/02/16/multilingual-windows-10-20h2-osd-with-configmgr/) which walks you through the detail on how to do this with Windows 10 2004 and onwards.
                   </p>

                   <p>